Alexei1999/features-applier/README.md

 ### Advanced Customization

-The `buildFeaturesApplier` allows you to set up a custom feature application environment by defining custom `runners`, `appliers` and `modifiers`.
+The `buildFeaturesApplier` method allows you to set up a custom feature application environment by defining custom `runners`, `appliers` and `modifiers`.
 This setup can be aligned with unique project requirements, enabling a more granular control over how features are applied across various elements.

 Here’s how to create a custom instance of `applyFeatures` using `buildFeaturesApplier` to provide specific behavior that is not covered by the default setup: